czbiohub-sf/MIDAS/docs/overview.rst

 ========================

-MIDAS2, as any reference-based strain-level genomic variation analysis pipeline, also presuppose a reference database construction step has already taken place.
+MIDAS2, as any reference-based strain-level genomic variation analysis pipeline, presupposes a reference database construction step has already taken place.
-The MIDAS Reference Database (MIDASDB) refers to a set of custom files needed for the strain-level metagenomic analysis.
+The MIDAS Reference Database (MIDASDB) refers to a set of custom files with database information needed to run MIDAS2.

 The original MIDAS provided a default bacterial reference databases (see `Figure 1 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5088602/>`_):
 `MIDAS DB v1.2 <http://lighthouse.ucsf.edu/MIDAS/midas_db_v1.2.tar.gz>`_
-was constructed from a collection of 5952 bacterial species clusters representing 31,007 high-quality bacterial genome.
+was constructed from a collection of 5,952 bacterial species clusters representing 31,007 high-quality bacterial genomes.

-However, in the past few years, the number of sequenced microbial genomes have increased vastly, in particular with the addition of metagenome-assembled genomes (MAGs) sequenced from varied habitats.
+However, in the past few years, the number of sequenced microbial genomes has increased a lot, in particular with the addition of metagenome-assembled genomes (MAGs) sequenced from varied habitats.
-Therefore, it is necessary to update MIDAS2 reference database accordingly.
+Therefore, it was necessary to update MIDAS DBs in MIDAS2 accordingly.
 On the other hand, processing the large amount of available genome sequences poses a significant computational challenge.

-For MIDAS2, instead of generating the species clusters from scratch, we take advantage of two published collections of prokaryotic genome databases, and build the new MIDASDB for both.
+For MIDAS2, instead of generating the species clusters from scratch, we take advantage of two published collections of prokaryotic genome databases, and we build a MIDASDB for each one.

 More information about these genome collections can be found in :doc:`Download MIDASDB <download_midasdb>`.